(a) For the purposes of this section, the following terms have the meanings given them in this subdivision.

 (b) The board shall regularly allocate funds to provide services to individual dislocated workers or small groups.
 The initial allocation for this purpose must be 50 percent of the deposits and transfers into the workforce development fund, less any collection costs paid out of the fund and any amounts appropriated by the legislature from the workforce development fund for programs other than the state dislocated worker program.

 (c) Following the initial allocation, the board may consider additional allocations to provide services to individual dislocated workers.
-The board's decision to allocate additional funds shall be based on relevant economic indicators including: the number of substantial layoffs to date, notices of substantial layoffs for the remainder of the fiscal year, evidence of declining industries, the number of permanently separated individuals applying for unemployment benefits by workforce service area, and the number of individuals exhausting unemployment benefits by workforce service area.
-The board must also consider expenditures of allocations to workforce service areas under paragraph (b) made during the first two quarters of the fiscal year and federal resources that have been or are likely to be allocated to Minnesota for the purposes of serving dislocated workers affected by substantial layoffs or plant closings; except that this sentence does not apply in fiscal year 2011.
+The board's decision to allocate additional funds shall be based on relevant economic indicators including: the number of substantial layoffs to date, notices of substantial layoffs for the remainder of the fiscal year, evidence of declining industries, the number of permanently separated individuals applying for unemployment benefits by workforce development area, and the number of individuals exhausting unemployment benefits by workforce development area.
+The board must also consider expenditures of allocations to workforce development areas under paragraph (b) made during the first two quarters of the fiscal year and federal resources that have been or are likely to be allocated to Minnesota for the purposes of serving dislocated workers affected by substantial layoffs or plant closings; except that this sentence does not apply in fiscal year 2011.

 (d) The board may, in its discretion, allocate funds carried forward from previous years under subdivision 9 for large, small, or individual layoffs.

 The board, in consultation with local workforce investment boards and local elected officials, shall develop a method of distributing funds to provide services for dislocated workers who are dislocated as a result of small or individual layoffs.
-The method shall reflect recent trends in the number of permanently separated individuals applying for unemployment benefits in a given workforce service area.
+The method shall reflect recent trends in the number of permanently separated individuals applying for unemployment benefits in a given workforce development area.
 The board shall evaluate and adjust obligations quarterly, based on a similar method.

 Funds granted by the board under this section may be used for any combination of the following, except as otherwise provided in this section: